clclab/clc-labs/lab-4-classification-schemes/lab-4.md

 \begin{itemize}
 \action Write down for every language pair how many cognates they have;\footnote{In reality, identifying cognates is not always so simple, but for now you can just base your judgement on word-similarity}
-\action Write down a distance matrix based on your results;
+\action Translate this into a distance matrix that captures the distance between the different languages (keep in mind that the more common cognates two languages have, the lower their distance should be);
 \action Draw a phylogenetic tree of the 5 languages using your distance matrix (you can do this loosely by looking at the numbers).
 \end{itemize}